MDS-Unofficial/MidnightStreamer/README.md

 ## Ubuntu versions
 * Tested on **Ubuntu 18/20/22/24**

-## Make sure ms_install_offline.sh and ms_install_5.9.1.tar.gz are in the same directory
+### Make sure ms_install_offline.sh and ms_install_5.9.1.tar.gz are in the same directory

 ## Installation
+1. Git clone this repo or download and extract the zip file https://github.com/fantv33/MidnightStreamer/raw/main/MidnightStreamer_v5.5.1_INSTALL.zip

-1. Install the panel (Reboot your server once before installing to make sure dpkg pid is not locked)
+2. Install the panel (Reboot your server once before installing to make sure dpkg pid is not locked)

 ```
 chmod 777 ms_install_offline.sh